Collective action problem: Modern thought

 The most prominent modern interpretation of the collective action problem can be found in Mancur Olson's 1965 book The Logic of Collective Action.
 In it, he addressed the accepted belief at the time by sociologists and political scientists that groups were necessary to further the interests of their members.
 Olson argued that individual rationality does not necessarily result in group rationality, as members of a group may have conflicting interests that do not represent the best interests of the overall group.

 Olson further argued that in the case of a pure public good that is both nonrival and nonexcludable, one contributor tends to reduce their contribution to the public good as others contribute more.
 Additionally, Olson emphasized the tendency of individuals to pursue economic interests that would be beneficial to themselves and not necessarily the overall public.
 This contrasts with Adam Smith's theory of the "invisible hand" of the market, where individuals pursuing their own interests should theoretically result in the collective well-being of the overall market.

-Olson's book established the collective action problem as one of the most troubling dilemmas in social science, leaving a profound impression on present-day discussions of human behavior and its relationship with governmental policy.
+Olson's book established the collective action problem as one of the most troubling dilemmas in social science, leaving a profound impression on present-day discussions of human behaviour and its relationship with governmental policy.

 Theories

 Game theory

 Social dilemmas have attracted a great deal of interest in the social and behavioral sciences.
 Economists, biologists, psychologists, sociologists, and political scientists alike study behavior in social dilemmas.
 The most influential theoretical approach is economic game theory (i.e., rational choice theory, expected utility theory).
 Game theory assumes that individuals are rational actors motivated to maximize their utilities.
 Utility is often narrowly defined in terms of people's economic self-interest.
 Game theory thus predicts a non-cooperative outcome in a social dilemma.
 Although this is a useful starting premise there are many circumstances in which people may deviate from individual rationality.

 Game theory is one of the principal components of economic theory.
 It addresses the way individuals allocate scarce resources and how scarcity drives human interaction.
-One of the most famous examples of game theory is the prisoner's dilemma.
-The classical prisoner's dilemma model consists of two players who are accused of a crime.
-If Player A decides to betray Player B, Player A will receive no prison time while Player B receives a substantial prison sentence, and vice versa.
-If both players choose to keep quiet about the crime, they will both receive reduced prison sentences, and if both players turn the other in, they will each receive more substantial sentences.
-It would appear in this situation that each player should choose to stay quiet so that both will receive reduced sentences.
-In actuality, however, players who are unable to communicate will both choose to betray each other, as they each have an individual incentive to do so in order to receive a commuted sentence.